icgood/continuous-docs/README.md

 ***A:*** Sphinx documentation is built using their heavily extended [reStructuredText][5] markup.
 You can easily add items to your ``.. toctree::`` with anything you want, such as usage manuals or code samples.

-### Q: How can I keep documentation of old versions?

-***A:*** Right now, documentation is generated into the `latest/` subdirectory.
-You could change this to be based on the version, e.g.:

-    version=$(python master/setup.py --version)
-    git rm -rf ./$version/ || true
-    sphinx-build -b html master/doc/source/ ./$version/
-    git add ./$version/

-However keep in mind that at that point you will need to have Jenkins start auto-generating your `index.html` to correctly redirect as well.

 ### Q: What if I don't want to build `master`?